Skip to Content Accessibility Information

 Federal Worker Emergency Loan Program

-If you are a Maryland resident and federal employee who was recently terminated from your position, you may be eligible for a $700 no-interest loan, to be repaid within 180 days.
+If you are a federal employee who was recently terminated from your position, you may be eligible for a $700 no-interest loan, to be repaid within 180 days.
 Learn more on our loan information page or submit an application.

 Opportunities to return to state employment for recent federal employees who were also former state employees